mattcroat/joy-of-code/posts/dark-mode-favicon/dark-mode-favicon.md

 </svg>
 ```

-If you want [Prettier](https://prettier.io/) to format your SVG nicely temporarily rename it to use the **\*.html** extension, or specify inside your editor to treat it as a **HTML** file.
-You can also use [SVGOMG](https://jakearchibald.github.io/svgomg/) to optimize your SVG before — which helps a lot to reduce the amount of markup inside caused by exporting it.
+If you want [Prettier](https://prettier.io/) to format your SVG nicely, temporarily rename it to use the **\*.html** extension or tell your editor to treat it as a **HTML** file.
+You can also use [SVGOMG](https://jakearchibald.github.io/svgomg/), which reduces the amount of markup created inside SVGs when you export them, to optimize your SVG beforehand.

 ## Conclusion